This post may contain affiliate links. Please read my disclosure policy.

-In a another bowl, stir together the eggs, brown sugar, honey, oil, applesauce, lemon zest, and the drained pineapple juice.
+- In another bowl, stir together the eggs, brown sugar, oil, applesauce, and the drained pineapple juice.
 Make a well in the dry ingredients, then pour in the wet ingredients and stir gently.
-Fold in the carrots, coconut, and Craisins (be sure to drain off the water) just until combined.
+Fold in the pineapple, coconut, and carrots just until combined.

-Remove from oven and allow muffins to cool for 10 minutes in the muffin tin before transferring to a wire rack.
-Drizzle warm muffins with honey cream cheese glaze and sprinkle more coconut and chopped pecans on top—gently pressing into the glaze—if desired.
+- Remove from oven and allow muffins to cool for 10 minutes in the muffin tin before transferring to a wire rack.
+Drizzle warm muffins with cream cheese glaze.

-In a small bowl, whisk together all the glaze ingredients until smooth.
+- In a small bowl, whisk together all the glaze ingredients until smooth.
 Drizzle over warm muffins.
-If you prefer to completely cover the muffin tops, double the glaze recipe.